 Enjoy these boogie and disco (guilty) pleasures!
-Club des Belugas was founded in 2002.
-14 years and 8 studio albums later they present their first release on their own label Glamjazz Records, in co-operation with ChinChin Records.
-‘It's only music’ features the great vocalist Ashley Slater, known for his worldwide hit ‘Turn on, tune In, cop out’ by Freak Power and also for his work with Fatboy Slim.
+Club des Belugas was founded 14 years ago.
+Eight studio albums later they present their first release on their own label Glamjazz Records, in co-operation with ChinChin Records.
+It's Only Music features the great vocalist Ashley Slater, known for his worldwide hit Turn On, Tune In, Cop Out by Freak Power and also for his work with Fatboy Slim.
 The song is out tomorrow.

 The closing track by The Sunburst Band is on a new compilation called 'Remixed with love 2 by Joey Negro'.

 George Duke – Reach Out (1983) Aurra – Such A Feeling [A Shep Pettibone Mix] (1982) Club Des Bel…